Inspiaaa/UnityHFSM/README.md

 When needsExitTime is set to false, the state can exit any time (because of a transition), regardless of its state (Get it? :) ).
 If it is set to true this cannot happen (unless a transtion has the `forceInstantly`  property).
 This is very useful when you do not want an action to be interrupted before it has ended, like in this case.

 But when is the right time for the state machine to finally change states?
-This is where the `fsm.StateCanExit()` method comes in and another argument for the State constructor: `onChange`.  `fsm.StateCanExit()` notifies the state machine that the state can cleanly exit.
+This is where the `fsm.StateCanExit()` method comes in and another argument for the State constructor: `canExit`.  `fsm.StateCanExit()` notifies the state machine that the state can cleanly exit.

-1. When a transition should happen, the state machine calls `activeState.RequestExit()`, this calling the `onChange` function.
-If the state can exit, the `onChange` function has to call `fsm.StateCanExit()` and if not, it doesn't call `fsm.StateCanExit()`.
+1. When a transition should happen, the state machine calls `activeState.RequestExit()`, this calling the `canExit` function.
+If the state can exit, the `canExit` function has to call `fsm.StateCanExit()` and if not, it doesn't call `fsm.StateCanExit()`.

-2. If the state couldn't exit when `onChange` was called, the active state has to notify the state machine at a later point in time, that it can exit, by calling the `fsm.StateCanExit()` method.
+2. If the state couldn't exit when `canExit` was called, the active state has to notify the state machine at a later point in time, that it can exit, by calling the `fsm.StateCanExit()` method.

 ![](https://raw.githubusercontent.com/LavaAfterburner/UnityHFSM/master/diagrams/StateChangeFlowChart.png)

 More documentation coming soon...

+Todo:

+[ ] Better naming in the Mermaid flow chart document